Daniel W. Rezende, LCSW

 Christine M. Jaffer, LCSW

-Christine Jaffer is the Director of Residential Services and is responsible for overseeing the operations of the organization’s four residential programs in Waterbury and Litchfield, and its Winchester Therapeutic Group Home.
+Christine Jaffer is the Chief Operating Officer and is responsible for overseeing the operations of the organization’s four residential programs in Waterbury and Litchfield, and its Winchester Therapeutic Group Home.
 CJR’s residential program provide short- and long-term treatment for teen boys that incorporates evidence-based clinical and experiential modalities plus academic support.
 Christine has held this position since 2012.

 Chris joined CJR in 1986 and has held a variety of roles, including as a Childcare Worker, Social Worker, Program Director, and Multisystemic Therapy Program Supervisor.
 Chris is a Licensed Social Worker and her extensive hands-on experience allows her to design, implement, and manage treatment programs that deliver meaningful and positive outcomes for individuals and their families.